BridgesUNCC/BridgesUNCC.github.io/assignments/data/6-GridSquareFill/README.md

 2. Generate colorful squares

-You will generate a visualization that looks like [that](http://bridges-cs.herokuapp.com/assignments/6/bridges_workshop)!
+You will generate a visualization that looks like in the figure aboce.

 Programming part
 ----------------